ilia-kats/MuData/README.md

-# MuDataSeurat
+# MuData

-`MuDataSeurat` is a package that provides I/O funcitonality for `.h5mu` files and [MultiAssayExperiment](http://waldronlab.io/MultiAssayExperiment/) objects.
+`MuData` is a package that provides I/O funcitonality for `.h5mu` files and [MultiAssayExperiment](http://waldronlab.io/MultiAssayExperiment/) objects.

 You can learn more about multimodal data containers in the [`mudata` documentation](https://mudata.readthedocs.io/en/latest/io/mudata.html).